nick-old-stuff/nick_ecommerce/README.md

 ## This is an simple E-Commerce API

 * (Please note: These docs are minimal because I wasn't expecting anyone but myself to really use this.
 If you have any issues please let me know: `NickKiermaier@gmail.com` .
-I will answer any questions, help troubleshoot, and update the docs much more fully(er?). )
+I will answer any questions, help troubleshoot, and update the docs much more fully. )

 ### Goal
 * Managing a Stripe and Mongo store requires managing several asynchronous calls and state.